lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

 2.4.
 Mark and center the SNIa.
 Choose the "center" icon (hover-over text "Image center drop down"), and in the box next to "Center On" enter the SNIa's coordinates, "67.4579, -44.0802", and then click "Go & Mark".
+Click the magnifying glass with the "+" symbol to zoom-in on the centered location, and grab and drag to pan around the image.
-If you pan away from the SNIa, recenter using the "center" icon and finding the SNIa coordinates under "Recent Positions".
+If you happen to pan away from the SNIa, recenter using the "center" icon and finding the SNIa coordinates under "Recent Positions".

 .. figure:: /_static/portal_tut03_step02c.png
     :name: portal_tut03_step02c